 Graduate students coming to UCSB from outside the State of California are encouraged to begin establishing California residency immediately upon arriving in California.
-Residency can be obtained after one year of graduate school, an action that exempts a student from paying nonresident tuition.
+Residency exempts a student from paying nonresident tuition, and can be obtained after one year of graduate school.
 To be classified as a California resident, a student must: (a) be a U.S. citizen or permanent resident of the U.S.; (b) be able to document a presence in the State of California for one full year prior to the residency determination date; and (c) show an intent to make California a permanent residence (e.g., register to vote in California elections, obtain a California driver's license).
 Also note that students applying for residency cannot be absent from the state for a period longer than 6 months.
 For more information, see the Residence Deputy in the Office of the Registrar.